University of Michigan–Dearborn Scholarships (2025–2026)

 When should we act?

-Watch for the January invitation, complete all steps by the late-February deadline, and monitor email for spring confirmations.
+Watch for the January invitation, complete all steps by late Feb, confirm acceptance in spring.

 Are there extra dollars for Honors?

-Yes — top candidates may compete for the Chancellor’s Scholarship.
-Additional named funds are listed in the university’s scholarship portal and may require separate applications.
+Yes — top applicants compete for the Chancellor’s Scholarship; others have access to named awards in the portal that typically require a separate application.